AgentD/diy-linux-guide/kernel.md

 process.
 If it fails at some point, it usually drops you into a tiny rescue shell that is also packed into the archive.

+For historical reasons, Linux uses [cpio](https://en.wikipedia.org/wiki/Cpio) archives for the initial ram filesystem.

 Systems typically use [BusyBox](https://busybox.net/) as a tiny shell interpreter.
 BusyBox is a collection of tiny command line programs that implement basic commands available on Unix-like system, ranging from `echo` or `cat` all the way to a small `vi` and `sed` implementation and including two different shell implementations to choose from.

-BusyBox gets compiled into a single monolithic binary.
-For the utility programs, symlinks or hard links are created that point to the binary and BusyBox, when run, will determine what utility to execute from the path through which it has been started.
+BusyBox gets compiled into a single, monolithic binary.
+For the utility programs, symlinks or hard links are created that point to the binary.

-For historical reasons, Linux uses [cpio](https://en.wikipedia.org/wiki/Cpio) archives for the initial ramdisk.
+BusyBox, when run, will determine what utility to execute from the path through which it has been started.

+**NOTE**: The initial RAM filesystem, or **initramfs** should not be confused with the older concept of an initial RAM disk, or **initrd**.
+The initial RAM disk actually uses a disk image instead of an archive and the kernel internally emulates a block device that reads blocks from RAM.
+A regular filesystem driver is used to mount the RAM backed block device as root filesystem.

 ### Device Tree